jagrvargen/holbertonschool-low_level_programming/0x1C-binary_trees/README.md

 15. 15-binary_tree_is_full.c - Checks if a binary tree is full.

 16. 16-binary_tree_is_perfect.c - Checks if a binary tree is perfect.

+17. 17-binary_tree_sibling.c - Finds the sibling of a node.